General Education English Administrators

 Program Assistants

-Caroline LaPlue: Caroline joined the English Ph.D. program at MTSU in 2021.
+Caroline LaPlue joined the English Ph.D. program at MTSU in 2021.
 She received her M.A. from Aberystwyth University in Wales, and has taught English at the high school and collegiate levels.
 She serves as a graduate student instructor at MTSU and teaches courses in first-year writing.
-Caroline’s research interests include Victorian literature, linguistics, and writing and literature pedagogy.
+Caroline’s research interests include Victorian literature and composition theory and pedagogy.